MineBartekSA/discord-webhook/README.md

 Github Actions for sending messages through Discord's Webhooks

-Unlike other actions like this, this action is based on composite actions, meaning it doesn't need to build and works on every runner.
+Unlike other actions, this action is based on composite actions, meaning it doesn't need to build and works on every runner.

 ## Usage